Home Sponsored Lose weight and keep it off — and help researchers learn about...

 “Obesity is a risk factor for cardiovascular disease, many cancers, and other diseases,” she said.
 “An unfortunate problem is that Black and brown people have higher rates of obesity and other related diseases like diabetes, high blood pressure and high cholesterol.”

-Not only will participation help individuals lose weight, but a diverse pool of people will help researchers understand how to help others lose weight in the future.
+Not only will participation help individuals lose weight, but consulting a professional like a weight loss surgeon at http://adelaideweightloss.com.au can provide the medical expertise needed for a successful journey.
+A diverse pool of participants also helps researchers understand how to help others lose weight in the future.

 “In weight loss studies, it’s usually 80% white women,” Voils said.
 “If we’re doing studies with all white women, we can’t really tell if our strategies are working for other types of people.
 I want to encourage BIPOC individuals to join our study so that we can see if the strategies we’re trying work for these populations, because if they don’t, we need to go a different direction.”